bchilibeck/dialog/README.md

 Dialog.js tries to solve this with a HTML-based dialog with customizable buttons and text.
 It's simple, easy to use, and lightweight.

-Dialog.js will work on its own without any dependencies, but if you drop in [clickable.js](https://github.com/kikinteractive/clickable) buttons will automatically perform better and will get native-like downstates.
+Dialog.js will work on its own without any dependencies, but if you include [clickable.js](https://github.com/kikinteractive/clickable) before it buttons will automatically perform better and will get native-like downstates.

 Links